R. S. Ramakrishna Ranga Rao: Early political career

 Ramakrishna Ranga Rao made his entry into politics when he was nominated a member of the Council of State, the upper house of the Imperial Legislative Assembly of India in 1925.
 He served as a member of the assembly till 1927.

 Ramakrishna Ranga Rao contested the Madras general elections of 1930 from the Vizagapatam constituency as a Justice Party (India) candidate against the Nationalist Party nominee, C.V.S.
 Narasimha Raju, and polled 28,000 more votes than his opponent.

 He also attended the second Round Table Conference held in London in 1931 as a representative of the Indian landholders.

 Rise to leadership

 Bobbili rapidly rose in power and position during the tenure of B. Munuswamy Naidu.
-As Naidu began to alienate the zamindars by omitting eminent and powerful people like Muthiah Chettiar from his cabinet, these disgruntled zamindars favoured the Raja of Bobbili as an acceptable alternative.
+As Naidu began to alienate the zamindars by omitting eminent and powerful people like Rajah Muthiah Chettiar from his cabinet, these disgruntled zamindars favoured the Raja of Bobbili as an acceptable alternative.
 Gradually, the leadership of the party passed on from Naidu to Bobbili.
-When both his ministers in the cabinet resigned, Naidu was forced to step down as Chief minister.
-Subsequently, the Raja of Bobbili took oath as Chief Minister on 5 November 1932.
+When both his ministers in the cabinet resigned, Naidu was forced to step down as First minister.
+Subsequently, the Raja of Bobbili took oath as First Minister on 5 November 1932.

 During this period, the Raja's personal secretary was C. N. Annadurai who later served as the Chief Minister of Tamil Nadu from 1967 to 1969.